NFL preseason schedule 2021: Dates, times, TV, how to watch, channels for every game - NBC Sports

 Is there an NFL preseason game tonight?

-There are four NFL preseason games tonight starting at 7:00 p.m.
-ET.
-Friday’s full schedule:
+There are five NFL preseason games tonight, concluding with Browns at Falcons on NBC and Peacock.
+Sunday’s full schedule:

 |Date